-Edinburgh high school named among Scotland’s best in Parent Power Sunday Times Schools Guide 2023
+Edinburgh high school named among Scotland’s very best by Sunday Times 2023 Parent Power Schools Guide

-A state school in the Capital has been named among the best in Scotland in a new national guide for parents
+An Edinburgh state school has been given the honour of being named among the very best in Scotland in a national guide for parents.

-The Sunday Times’ Schools Guide 2023, called Parent Power, was published today (December 9) and names the top performing and highest-achieving schools across the country and is billed as “the definitive guide to secondary schools”.
+The Sunday Times’ Schools Guide 2023, called Parent Power, names the top performing and highest-achieving schools across the country and is widely considered to be “the definitive guide to secondary schools”.

 Hide Ad